-A good snorkel for freediving is a simple „J type” without any extras like dry-top and purge valve system.
+A good snorkel for freediving (and also for spearfishing) is a simple „J type” without any extras like dry-top and purge valve system.
 Freedive snorkels rarely come in set with masks; you need to take a little time to choose a freedive mask and snorkel separately.
 When choosing a snorkel for freediving, these are the 5 most important features you need to check out:

 Freedivers spend longer time in the water than scuba divers, therefore comfort is very important.
-Scuba and snorkeling snorkels use to have bigger mouthpieces, but a freedive snorkel needs a smaller, soft silicone mouthpiece with comfortable angle, correct distance from the tube.
+Scuba and snorkeling snorkels use to have bigger mouthpieces, but a freedive snorkel needs a smaller, soft silicone mouthpiece with comfortable angle and a correct distance from the tube.

-For the most effective breathing, your snorkel needs to come with an ideal diameter tube.
+For the most effective breathing, your snorkel needs to come with an ideal tube diameter.
 If it is too small, you won’t get enough air.
 If it is too big, it is difficult to clear the snorkel.
 Experienced manufacturers design their freedive snorkels with slightly big, but comfortable and effective tube diameter.

 Dry-top systems are very useful for snorkelers but make the snorkel heavier and restrict air-flow.
-For freediving, you need a lightweight snorkel that allows you to breathe-up on the most effective way, generally, there is no need for dry-tops!
-(Some freedivers still use snorkels with wave protection if they expect big waves.)
+For freediving, you need a lightweight snorkel that allows you to breathe-up on the most effective way.
+Generally, there is no need for dry-tops.
+However, some freedivers still use snorkels with wave protection if they expect big waves.

 Freedive snorkels basically come without purging system.
 It would just create drag and extra weight.
 If you can’t give up the comfort of having it, some are still equipped with purge valve.